separation processes are routinely used in medium to large scale plants to produce

-These units are called liquefiers and most use nitrogen as the primary working fluid.
+These units are called liquefiers and they use nitrogen as the primary working fluid.
 The required liquefier capacity is determined by considering the anticipated average daily demand for bulk liquid products and the need to produce some additional liquid to back up on-site gas customers served out of the same air separation plant.
 Liquefier capacity may range from a small fraction of the air separation plant capacity up to the plant's maximum production capacity for oxygen plus nitrogen and argon.

 The basic process cycle used in liquefiers has been unchanged for decades.
 The basic difference between newer and older liquefiers is that the maximum operating pressure rating of cryogenic heat exchangers has increased as cryogenic heat exchanger manufacturing technology has improved.
 A typical new liquefier can be more energy efficient than one built thirty years ago if it employs higher peak cycle pressures and higher efficiency expanders.